If you’re interested in buying a home but don’t have money for the down payment, you may be in luck.

 Getting a mortgage used to require large down payments and good credit, most Americans couldn’t buy.
 The Federal Housing Administration was created in 1934 to encourage homeownership by reducing the requirements to get a mortgage loan.

-This Government backed mortgage loan program has much more flexible qualifying requirements than conventional loans, making them very popular among first-time buyers.
+This Government backed FHA loan program has much more flexible qualifying requirements than conventional loans, making them very popular among first-time buyers.

 The FHA insures these loans, so if the borrower defaults on the loan the FHA pays the lender the amount owed on the home.
 If you have at least a 500 credit score you can qualify with a 10% down payment.
 3.5% of the home purchase price is needed as a down payment if you have a 580 credit score or higher.